 There have been no official monitoring reports that show a picture of Bt cotton over the years in India, unfortunately, apart from the very initial reports soon after commercial cultivation was approved in India in 2002.

+A December 2015 presentation by Dr Keshav Kranthi is available here, which shows that insecticide use has not come down in cotton despite Bt cotton occupying 95% of India’s cotton, as claimed by the proponents.
 In the recent past, Dr K R Kranthi of CICR (Central Institute for Cotton Research, Nagpur) brought out a booklet called Bt Cotton: Questions & Answers (2012).
 A copy of that report can be downloaded here.

 Some of the monitoring reports of the initial year are available at: